bartala/GLP1/README.md

 irritable).
 Detecting unknown ASE frequencies is critical in assessing the risk-benefit of drugs.
 Currently, these frequencies are found via clinical trials.
-Analyzing the ASE-ASE network using machine learning, we successfully identified (F1-score 0.83) frequent side effects.
+Analyzing the ASE-ASE network using machine learning, we successfully identified (F1-score 0.79; AUC 0.82) frequent side effects.
 Our model can be applied to any drug discussed online to identify unknown ASEs and predict their frequencies.

 # Repository Contents